exbin/exbin-framework-java/README.md

 Build commands: "gradle build" and "gradle distZip"

-Currently it might be necessary to use local Maven - Manually download all dependecies from GitHub (clone repositories from github.com/exbin - see. deps directory for names) and run "gradle publish" on each of them.
+Currently it might be necessary to use local Maven - Manually download all dependencies from GitHub (clone repositories from github.com/exbin - see. deps directory for names) and run "gradle publish" on each of them.

 License
 -------